-- Office Hours: Instructor and TA Office Hours will be available.
-Information will be posted to the course website. - Webinars: Students enrolled in ECON 1000 and ECON 1010 will have access to optional online tutorials/Webinars.
+- ECON Clinic: The Econ Clinic is a space devoted to helping students succeed in ECON 1000/1010.
+Teaching Assistants are available to answer student questions or review practice questions on material covered in the course and pertaining to quizzes and tests.
+Extra clinic hours will be held before each of the term tests and final exam.
+The clinic schedule is updated every term and can be found on the Moodle website. - Webinars: Students enrolled in ECON 1000 and ECON 1010 will have access to optional online tutorials/Webinars.
 Students can view these pre-recorded Webinars at their own convenience.
 The Webinars will review questions and answers that will be very similar to the questions students will see on graded quizzes, tests, and exams.
 The Webinars will help students apply what they have learned in lecture to solve multiple-choice questions.
 The Webinars can be found on the Moodle course website. - PASS Sessions: ECON 1000/1010 is a very challenging course for students.
 PASS Sessions have been successfully implemented around the world as an effective strategy for success in such a challenging course.
 All students are strongly encouraged to attend weekly PASS sessions to foster your success in this course.
 Research shows that students who attend PASS sessions regularly have a significantly higher success rate than those who do not.
 You can access, weekly, two-hour, peer-facilitated study sessions to help you compare notes, practice problem solving, develop learning strategies, and prepare for exams.
 Trained undergraduate students known as "PASS Leaders," who have successfully taken the course before and who re-attend lectures, will facilitate these PASS sessions.
 At its core, the PASS sessions will help you integrate what to learn with how to learn so you can succeed in ECON 1000/1010.
 A schedule of the weekly PASS sessions will be available on the course web site at the beginning of the term.
 They are offered on a first come basis and will be capped at 30 students, so be sure to build the time for these sessions into your weekly schedule.